basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/configuration-reference.md

 ---
-Riak CS Configuration Reference
+title: Riak CS Configuration Reference
 project: riakcs
 version: 1.5.0+
 document: reference
 audience: intermediate
-keywords: [riak-cs, operator, configuration]
+keywords: [cs, operator, configuration]
 ---

 This document is intended as a reference listing of all configurable